Humidifier Steamer: Benefits, How It Works, &

 Here’s a simple routine to keep your unit in top shape:

-- Water Quality Matters: Using distilled or demineralized water is a game-changer for humidifier steamers.
+4. Water Quality Matters: Using distilled or demineralized water is a major upgrade for humidifier steamers.
 It significantly reduces mineral deposits, meaning less frequent descaling and a cleaner unit overall.
 While not always practical for whole-house systems, it’s highly recommended for portable models.

 Humidifier Steamer vs. Other Types: A Quick Look